-Provides comprehensive knowledge in the development and management of small businesses.
-Sales, production, personnel management and finance are examined from the point of view of the small business entrepreneur or manager.
-Using case studies, students are introduced to effective techniques for starting businesses, getting loans, hiring and supervising employees, marketing products and services and dealing with legal issues and regulations.
-Using concepts and techniques learned from the course, students will also prepare a business plan for a real or fictitious organization of their choice.
+This course gives students comprehensive knowledge in the development and management of small businesses.
+Sales, production, personnel management, and financial management are examined from the point of view of the small business entrepreneur or manager.
+Using case studies, students will be introduced to effective techniques for: starting a business; obtaining loans; hiring and supervising employees; marketing products and services; and dealing with legal issues and regulations.
+Using concepts and techniques learned from the course, students will also create and develop a business plan for a real or fictitious organization of their choice.